Meal planning for people with diabetes

 Your brother is lucky to have such a caring sibling.
 You can best help your brother by learning more about diabetes, if you're not in the know already.
-Type II, or adult-onset, diabetes is a metabolic disorder.
-It is caused either by the body's inability to use its insulin, or the body's inability to make enough insulin.
-Overall dietary recommendations for diabetes are similar to those for the general healthy population: eat a diet rich in fruits, veggies, and whole grains, with moderate amounts of lean proteins and non-fat or low-fat dairy, and small amounts of fats and oils, mostly from monounsaturated sources, such as olive and canola oils.
+Diabetes is caused either by the body's inability make enough insulin or to use it well — which leads to uncontrolled blood glucose levels.
+If left untreated, it can increase the risk of hypoglycemia, and damage to the liver, kidneys, and heart.
+Diet, as you’ve likely deduced, is a major tool in managing a person’s blood glucose level (along with physical activity and a management plan with your health care provider).
+The good news is that many of the dietary recommendations for diabetes are similar to those for the general healthy population: eat a diet rich in fruits, veggies, and whole grains, with moderate amounts of lean proteins, non-fat or low-fat dairy, and small amounts of healthy fats and oils.

 The specifics of diabetic meal planning need to be designed with your brother's individual needs in mind.
-This is where a Registered Dietitian specializing in diabetes comes in.
+This is where a registered dietitian (RD) specializing in diabetes can be quite helpful.
 S/he can educate your brother about the portion sizes, meal composition, and timing of meals or snacks.
-Meal plans are custom-designed based on patients' tastes, preferences, and lifestyle.
-They must meet the patients' diabetes goals and nutritional requirements.
-You may ask your brother if you could accompany him to a session with a dietitian so that you can better understand his needs.
-Sometimes a second pair of ears can help!
-If he is a student at Columbia, he can make an appointment with a Registered Dietitian by calling x4-2284 or logging on to Open Communicator.
+Meal plans that are custom-designed by an RD are based on specific tastes, preferences, and lifestyle to meet a patient’s diabetes goals and nutritional requirements.
+S/he may also employ tools such as food lists (for each food group that outlines choices with similar amounts of fat, carbs, and protein — and thus, affect blood sugar in the same way), carbohydrate counting, and the glycemic index.
+Consider asking your brother if you could tag along to a session with a dietitian so that you can better understand his needs.
+Sometimes, a second pair of ears can help!

 Here are some basics about healthy eating for people with diabetes:

-- A low-fat, low-cholesterol diet is recommended because people with diabetes are at greater risk for heart disease than the general population.
+- A diet low in fat (especially saturated and trans fat), cholesterol (no more than 300 milligrams a day), and sodium (less than 2,300 milligrams a day) is recommended because people with diabetes are at greater risk for heart disease and stroke than the general population.

-- Starches (e.g., potatoes, breads, pasta) are fine to eat in the proper amounts as outlined by the U.S. Department of Agriculture Food Pyramid (6 - 11 servings a day).
+- Starches (e.g., potatoes, breads, pasta) are fine to eat in the proper amounts.
 The healthiest choices are ones that contain vitamins, minerals, and fiber, such as whole grains.

-- Many factors can influence one's blood glucose levels, including the size of a meal, the fat or fiber content, eating slowly, and the amount and type of medication taken, if any.
+- Many factors can influence a person’s blood glucose levels, including the size of a meal, the fat or fiber content, how fast a person eats, and the amount and type of medication taken, if any.

-For a good overview of diabetic nutrition, check out the following web sites:
+For a good overview of diabetic nutrition as well as sample meal plans, check out the following web sites: